ncaptier/stabilized-ica/README.md

 # Stabilized_ICA

 This repository proposes a python implementation for stabilized ICA decomposition algorithm.
-Most of the technical details can be found in the references [1], [2] and [3]
+Most of the technical details can be found in the references [1], [2] and [3].

+We also propose an implementation of the Mutual Nearest Neighbors method as well as a visualization tool to draw the associated network.
+This method is used to study the stability of the ICA components through different datasets.

 ## Experiments